equivalent/scrapbook2/archive/blogs/2016-11-set-up-aws-elastic-beanstalk-demo.md

 they are not "healthy" (if they don't respond to healthcheck endpoint requests)

+> For the demo application be sure you choose at least m3.medium or t2.medium instance,
+> otherwise you may not have enough memory on your instance.

 ![AWS EB setup 08](https://raw.githubusercontent.com/equivalent/scrapbook2/master/assets/images/2016/eb-demo/eb-demo-5700.png)

 Tags are just for you.
 No need to fill them.